Genie (feral child): Family background

 Genie's father disliked children and wanted none of his own, finding them noisy; however, around five years into their marriage, his wife became pregnant.
-Although he beat her throughout the pregnancy, and near the end attempted to strangle her to death, she gave birth to an apparently healthy daughter.
+He beat her throughout the pregnancy, and near the end, attempted to strangle her to death; she was in the hospital recovering from this when she gave birth to an apparently healthy daughter.
 Her father found her crying disturbing and placed her in the garage, where she caught pneumonia and died at the age of ten weeks.
-Their second child, born approximately a year later, was a boy diagnosed with Rh incompatibility who died at two days of age, either from complications of that or from choking on his own mucus.
-Three years later they had another son, who doctors described as healthy despite also having Rh incompatibility.
+Their second child, born approximately a year later, was a boy diagnosed with Rh incompatibility who died at two days of age; accounts vary as to whether his death was the result of complications of Rh incompatibility or from choking on his own mucus.
+Three years later, they had another son, who doctors described as healthy despite also having Rh incompatibility.
 His father forced his wife to keep him quiet, causing significant physical and linguistic developmental delays.
-When he reached the age of four his paternal grandmother grew concerned about his development and took over his care for several months, and he made good progress with her before she eventually returned him to his parents.
+When he reached the age of four, his paternal grandmother grew concerned about his development and took over his care for several months, and he made good progress with her before she eventually returned him to his parents.

 Early life

-Genie was born about five years after her brother, around the time that her father began to isolate himself and his family from all other people.
+Genie was born about five years after her brother, around the time her father began to isolate himself and his family from all other people.
 Her birth was a standard Caesarean section with no noted complications, and she was in the 50th percentile for weight.
-The following day she showed signs of Rh incompatibility and required a blood transfusion, but had no sequelae and was otherwise described as healthy.
+The following day, she showed signs of Rh incompatibility and required a blood transfusion, but had no sequelae and was otherwise described as healthy.
 A medical appointment at three months showed that she was gaining weight normally but found a congenital hip dislocation, which required her to wear a highly restrictive Frejka splint from the age of 4 1/2 to 11 months.
 This caused her to be late to walk, which researchers believed led her father to start speculating that she was mentally retarded.
-As a result, he made a concentrated effort not to talk to or pay attention to her, and strongly discouraged her mother and brother from doing so as well.
+He therefore made a concerted effort not to talk to or pay attention to her, and strongly discouraged her mother and brother from doing so as well.

 There is little information about Genie's early life, but available records indicate that for her first months she displayed relatively normal development.
 Her mother later recalled that she was not a cuddly baby, did not babble much, and resisted solid food.
-At times she said that at some unspecified point Genie spoke individual words, although she could not recall them, but at other times she said that Genie had never produced speech of any kind.
+At times she claimed that at an unspecified point Genie spoke individual words, though she could not recall them, but at other times she said that Genie had never produced any speech.
 Researchers never determined which was the truth.